higherkindness/mu-scala/docs/src/main/docs/guides/generate-sources-from-idl/index.md

 permalink: /guides/generate-sources-from-idl
 ---

+TODO these pages now have a lot of overlap with the tutorials.
+Work out what is duplicated and can be deleted, and how the remainder of the information should be structured.

 # Generate sources from IDL

 While it is possible to use Mu by hand-writing your service definitions, message